348th Rifle Division (Soviet Union): Operation Bagration and Into Germany

 As the Soviet advance continued through Belorussia and into Poland the division was further recognized for its service on August 9 with the award of the Order of the Red Banner for participation in the liberation of Byalistok.
 On August 30, General Nikitin was replaced in command by Col. Mikhail Andreevich Grekov, who would remain in command for the duration of the war.
-In September, 3rd Army was re-assigned to 2nd Belorussian Front, and the division would take part in the Oder-Vistula Offensive under that command.
+In September, 3rd Army was reassigned to 2nd Belorussian Front, and the division would take part in the Oder-Vistula Offensive under that command.

 At the start of that operation on January 14, 1945, 3rd Army was deployed along the line Mlynarz - the height southeast of Dombrowka.
 35th Corps shared duties with 41st Rifle Corps in launching the main attack in the direction of Krasnosielc.
 By the end of the first day, 3rd Army had crushed the defending German 292nd and 129th Infantry Divisions and had broken through to a depth of 5 km on a 10 km front.
 However, on the next day, the Army's units ran into armor of the Grossdeutchland Panzer Division, halting the advance and even losing some ground.
 The advance continued on the 17th against strong resistance, and by the end of the day Krasnosielc was being contested.
 On January 23, elements of the Army captured the important center of Willenberg, but spent the next three days fighting off repeated counterattacks.
 Following this, the advance continued on Guttstadt, while other elements of the Front reached the Baltic and cut off the German forces in East Prussia.

 On April 5, the division was awarded the Order of Kutuzov, 2nd degree, for its role in the capture of Wormditt, Melzak, and the surrounding area, during the East Prussian campaign.
 In the Berlin Operation, 3rd Army formed the second echelon of 1st Belorussian Front, employed along the main direction.
 The 348th ended the war advancing on Berlin.